 Early History of the Dewsbery family

-Another 103 words (7 lines of text) covering the years 1621, 1688 and 1729 are included under the topic Early Dewsbery History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dewsbery research.
+Another 51 words (4 lines of text) covering the years 1621, 1688, 1621 and 1729 are included under the topic Early Dewsbery History in all our PDF Extended History products and printed products wherever possible.

 Dewsbery Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Dewsbery include Dewsbury, Dusebury, Dusbury, Dewsburay and others.

 Early Notables of the Dewsbery family (pre 1700)